-- Identify standards of ethical conduct in funeral service practice. - Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance. - Apply principles of public health and safety in the handling and preparation of human remains. - Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains. - Demonstrate skills required for conducting arrangement conferences, visitations, services, and ceremonies. - Describe the requirements and procedures for burial, cremation, and other accepted forms of final disposition of human remains. - Describe methods to address the grief-related needs of the bereaved. - Explain management skills associated with operating a funeral establishment. - Demonstrate verbal and written communication skills and research skills needed for funeral service.
+- Explain the importance of funeral service professionals in developing relationships with the families and communities they serve. - Identify standards of ethical conduct in funeral service practice. - Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance. - Apply principles of public health and safety in the handling and preparation of human remains. - Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains. - Demonstrate skills required for conducting arrangement conferences, visitations, services, and ceremonies. - Describe the requirements and procedures for burial, cremation, and other accepted forms of final disposition of human remains. - Describe methods to address the grief-related needs of the bereaved. - Explain management skills associated with operating a funeral establishment. - Demonstrate verbal and written communication skills and research skills needed for funeral service.